seatrips/stresstest/README.md

 # stresstest
-``

 **stresstest php script for shift
 ``
+edit stresstest.php
-edit stresstest.php for your own delegate and adress to sent to ``
+adress and delegate to sent to delegate vps adress and secret
+``